vomar18/CCS18_IoTMon_Voltarel/1_application_analysis/1_Intra_app_Analysis/README.md

 I always change the structure of the parse tool (comment or uncomment operations) in order to:
 1. extrapolate app description
 2. extrapolate trigger/action
+because since that it's not always possible to extrapolate trigger/action from every app